 Labradors are renowned for their gentle nature, one of the reasons that they are such popular family pets.
 They are also highly intelligent and eager to please, making them easy to train even for novice owners.
 Siberian Huskies are also eager-to-please, outgoing dogs, but they are notoriously stubborn and independent.
 This mixed with their inexhaustible energy reserves can make them quite a handful if they are not put to work.
 Your Labsky is likely to be somewhere between these extremes, and although their temperament can be difficult to predict, they will be intelligent, energetic, and loyal animals.

 Are These Dogs Good for Families? 👪

 The Labsky makes a wonderful family dog, especially for families that have a large backyard for their dog to play in and that love outdoor activities.
 Of course, with the high energy of these dogs and since Huskies can be somewhat temperamental at times, they can be a bit much for young children and should not be left unsupervised.
-That said, they have the gentleness of Labradors in their personality and are generally rarely, if ever, aggressive.
+That said, they have the gentleness of Labradors in their personality and are generally rare, if ever, aggressive.
 With that in mind, if you are looking for a guard dog, the Labsky is not ideal!

 Does This Breed Get Along With Other Pets?

 Labskys are generally friendly and social animals that do not have a strong prey drive.
 While smaller pets can be tempting, early socialization, training, and raising your Labsky alongside other pets will go a long way in mitigating any hunting instincts.
 Huskies have a reputation for not getting along with other dogs and being possessive of their human companions.
-However, the mix of the friendly and easy-going Labrador will likely lessen this instinct, and these dogs are generally social animals that get along well with other dogs.
+However, the mix of the friendly and easy-going Labradors will likely lessen this instinct, and these dogs are generally social animals that get along well with other dogs.